Information for investors

 CKH’s rating outlook improves, leading to successful sale of bonds

+A report from Standard & Poor's determined that we'd reacted well to both the cuts in rental income and the new operating environment.
+The credit agency gave us a 'AA-' rating.
 The report states: “In our view, U.K. social housing provider Cross Keys Homes Ltd. benefits from a very strong enterprise profile, a strong financial profile… we now view positively Cross Keys’ recent strategy review in favour of a less aggressive capital program and we also anticipate stronger financial performance by fiscal year-end 2019.
 We are therefore revising our outlook on Cross Keys Homes to stable from negative and affirming our 'AA-' rating.”

 The bond offer was 250% over-subscribed by investors, which demonstrates investor confidence in our long-term future.
 The spread above Gilt was 1.39% with a yield of 3.705%.
 The Lead Arranger and Bookrunner on the bond was Lloyds Bank.